How to file DHL claims for lost, damaged or delayed shipments

 No more scattered emails.
 No more missed refunds.
 Just one platform that helps you handle delivery problems before they damage your bottom line.

-If DHL is part of your shipping mix, it’s time to streamline how you manage problems — before they affect your bottom line.
-Curious how much time and money you could save?
+If DHL is part of your shipping mix, it's time to streamline how you manage problems — before they affect your bottom line.
+Ready to stop wasting time on manual claims?

 * Disclaimer: This playbook summarizes common DHL claim rules as of 2025.
 Always verify against the current Terms & Conditions and local transport law.